What's On

 If you would like further information about the project or would like to complete an online questionnaire based on your experiences of using them, then please contact Rachel Hewett, Birmingham University at R.G.Hewett@bham.ac.uk

-Speech and Language Therapy drop in sessions normally take place throughout Berkshire.
-Due to COVID19, these unfortunately remain closed but details of how to make contact with the team can be found here.
+Speech and Language Therapy details of how to make contact with the team can be found here.

 The Ear Foundation have a team of clinical and educational practitioner who run a variety of interesting and relevant programmes.
 Please see their website for more details.